 Will colleges expect me to complete both majors if I mention them?

 No. Interests can evolve once you are on campus.
-What matters during admissions is showing curiosity, direction, and the ability to think across different areas.

 .png?width=175&height=73&name=ORIGINAL%20LOGO%20Blue%20and%20Green%20(1).png)